jrief/django-websocket-redis/docs/introduction.rst

 multiplayer games.

 Web application written in Python usually use WSGI as the communication protocol between the webserver and themselves.
-WSGI is s stateless protocol which defines how to handle requests and making responses in a simple way abstracted from the HTTP protocol, but by design it does not support non-blocking requests.
+WSGI is a stateless protocol which defines how to handle requests and making responses in a simple way abstracted from the HTTP protocol, but by design it does not support non-blocking requests.